lisongx/notimportant.org/projects/index.md

 ### [Coursera Alfred][alfred_github]

 A Chrome Extension to help Coursera users to keep track of all the deadlines they have.
-It's open source and released under the MIT License, has serveral contributers.
+It's open source and released under the MIT License, has several contributers.

 [alfred_github]: https://github.com/xiuxiude/coursera_alfred